nicklafferty/craftycody/content/crochet/pattern-review-jenni-s-favorite-chunky-throw-blanket.md

 She gives three options for a border at the end and they all look very nice.
 A border really completes the blanket.
 I chose the ribbed border for my blanket.

+However, I am a little irked at running out of yarn before my blanket was completed.
+This isn't the pattern's fault since I'm sure they're all made with a max of 880 yards.
+I don't know why mine worked up the way it did, my stitches don't seem particularly big or loose.
+Just go ahead and get **5 skeins of blanket yarn** if you're going to do this project.
+Better safe than sorry.
+I suppose I can make a matching hat with my leftovers!

 ## Yarn

 As I said above, Michaels was having a sale on [Bernat Baby Blanket](https://www.michaels.com/bernat-baby-blanket-yarn/M20003611.html?dwvar_M20003611_size=10.5%20oz&dwvar_M20003611_color=Light%20Sky) yarn and I bought four skeins in tan pink for $24.